puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 There are some minor differences in headers between native Puppet 4 requests and modified Puppet 3 requests.
 Specifically:

 * The `X-Puppet-Version` header is absent in Puppet 3 requests.
 This should only matter if you use this header to configure a third-party reverse proxy like HAProxy or NGINX.
-* The `Accept:` request header is munged to match the content the Puppet 4 master service can provide.
-For example, `Accept: raw` and `Accept: s` are translated to `Accept: binary`.
+* The `Accept:` request header is changed to match the content the Puppet 4 master service can provide.
+For example, `Accept: raw` and `Accept: s` are changed to `Accept: binary`.

-    This header is rarely, if ever, used to configure reverse proxies.
+    This header is used, albeit rarely, to configure reverse proxies.
-* The `content-type` for file bucket content requests is internally treated as `application/octet-stream`, but the request and the response are treated as `text/plain` for compatibility with Puppet 3.
+* The `content-type` for file bucket content requests is treated internally as `application/octet-stream`, but the request and the response are treated as `text/plain` for compatibility with Puppet 3.